notepad-plus-plus/npp-usermanual/content/docs/preferences.md

         * To make changes to your localization, edit the language file `localization\<languagename>.xml`, as per the instructions in the [Binary Translation](../binary-translation/) section.
         * _NOTE_: After making changes to the XML file in the `localization` directory, or after upgrading to a new version of Notepad++, you need to refresh the `nativeLang.xml`: use the **Localization** drop-down to change the **Localization** to another language then change it back immediately to your preferred language, or skip the "another language" step and just click on the preferred language -- either way ends up with copying the file to `nativeLang.xml` and immediately updating Notepad++'s text for menus and dialogs.
 (Unlike many configuration files, exiting Notepad++ and restarting the application will _not_ bring in the new settings from an edited `localization\<languagename>.xml`; you _must_ re-choose the desired **Localization** for the changes to be applied.)
         * _NOTE_: After changing the Localization in this Preferences dialog, certain translatable strings, like the tooltip/hover text in dialog boxes, will not refresh until Notepad++ is restarted.
 If it ever looks like your Localization didn't fully activate, try exiting all instances of Notepad++ then restarting the application.
-* `☐ Show status bar`: there will be a Status Bar along the bottom of the Notepad++ window, showing file type, caret location, line-ending style, encoding, and INS/DEL mode.
+* **Status bar**: There will be a Status Bar along the bottom of the Notepad++ window, showing file type, caret location, line-ending style, encoding, and INS/DEL mode.
+    * `☐ Hide`: The status bar will be hidden
 * **Toolbar**:
-    * `☐ Hide`: the icon-based toolbar will be hidden
+    * `☐ Hide`: The icon-based toolbar will be hidden.
-    * There is a radio-button set of choices for the icons (updated v8.0.0)
+    * There is a radio-button set of choices for the icons (updated v8.0.0):
-        * `Fluent UI: small`: uses small versions of the Fluent UI icons
+        * `Fluent UI: small`: Uses small versions of the Fluent UI icons.
-        * `Fluent UI: large`: uses large versions of the Fluent UI icons
+        * `Fluent UI: large`: Uses large versions of the Fluent UI icons.
-        * `Filled Fluent UI: small`: uses small versions of the Fluent UI icons, in a filled (or reverse-video) style
+        * `Filled Fluent UI: small`: Uses small versions of the Fluent UI icons, in a filled (or reverse-video) style.
-        * `Filled Fluent UI: large`: uses large versions of the Fluent UI icons, in a filled (or reverse-video) style
+        * `Filled Fluent UI: large`: Uses large versions of the Fluent UI icons, in a filled (or reverse-video) style.
-        * `Standard icons: small`: these are the small version of the traditional (pre-v8.0.0) icons
+        * `Standard icons: small`: These are the small version of the traditional (pre-v8.0.0) icons.
 * **Document List Panel**:  (This section removed in v8.1.5.)
     * `☐ Disable extension column`: Prior to v8.1.5, if checked, the [Document List](../views/#panels) panel will _not_ have the second column showing extensions (instead, the extension will be part of the Name column); in v8.1.5, this is controlled by right-clicking in the headers of the Document List panel.
-    * `☐ Show`: Prior to v8.1.3, this checkmark would toggle the Document List panel; in v8.1.3 and after, this is now controlled by the [View menu's "Document List" entry](../views/#panels)
+    * `☐ Show`: Prior to v8.1.3, this checkmark would toggle the Document List panel; in v8.1.3 and after, this is now controlled by the [View menu's "Document List" entry](../views/#panels).
 * **Tab Bar**:
-    * `☐ Hide`: the tab bar for the open files will not be visible
+    * `☐ Hide`: The tab bar for the open files will not be visible.
-    * `☐ Multi-line`: if there are enough tabs, they will wrap to a second line
+    * `☐ Multi-line`: If there are enough tabs, they will wrap to a second line.
-    * `☐ Vertical`: have the tabs on their side on the left, rather than along the top
+    * `☐ Vertical`: Have the tabs on their side on the left, rather than along the top.
-    * `☐ Reduce`: make the tab bar vertical region and font size smaller
+    * `☐ Reduce`: Make the tab bar vertical region and font size smaller.
-    * `☐ Alternate icons`: change the "saved"/"edited"/"read-only" icons from blue/red/grey disk-icons to checkmark/pencil/lock symbols, respectively
+    * `☐ Alternate icons`: Change the "saved"/"edited"/"read-only" icons from blue/red/grey disk-icons to checkmark/pencil/lock symbols, respectively
       * The alternate icons option is designed to improve the user experience for visually-impaired users, and any who prefer different symbols rather than different colors to distinguish the status of each file.
       * _Note_: In [Dark Mode](#dark-mode), the "saved" symbol (either the blue disk or the green checkmark) will _not_ be shown; the "edited" and "read-only" icons will be.
-    * `☐ Lock (no drag and drop)`: prevent the reordering of tabs by drag-and-drop on the tab bar (unselected, drag-and-drop on the tab bar will reorder tabs)
+    * `☐ Lock (no drag and drop)`: Prevent the reordering of tabs by drag-and-drop on the tab bar (unselected, drag-and-drop on the tab bar will reorder tabs).
-    * `☐ Darken inactive tags`: change the fill-color on inactive tabs to a darker color
+    * `☐ Darken inactive tabs`: Change the fill-color on inactive tabs to a darker color.
-    * `☐ Draw a coloured bar on active tab`: indicate the active tab by adding a colored bar
+    * `☐ Draw a coloured bar on active tab`: Indicate the active tab by adding a colored bar.
-    * `☐ Show close button on each tab`: add the close button to each tab's entry on the tab bar
+    * `☐ Show close button on each tab`: Add the close button to each tab's entry on the tab bar.
-    * `☐ Double click to close document`: allows double-clicking on the tab to close the file
+    * `☐ Double click to close document`: Allows double-clicking on the tab to close the file.
-    * `☐ Exit on close the last tab`: if the last tab is closed, Notepad++ will exit (unselected, Notepad++ instead has one new file open)
+    * `☐ Exit on close the last tab`: If the last tab is closed, Notepad++ will exit (unselected, Notepad++ instead has one new file open).
 * **Menu**
-    * `☐ Hide menu bar (use Alt or F10 key to toggle)`: sets the main menu bar (File, Edit, Search, ...) invisible; once invisible, it can be made temporarily visible by using the Alt or F10 key
+    * `☐ Hide menu bar (use Alt or F10 key to toggle)`: Sets the main menu bar (File, Edit, Search, ...) invisible; once invisible, it can be made temporarily visible by using the Alt or F10 key.
-    * `☐ Hide right shortcuts ＋ ▼ ✕ from the menu bar (Need to restart Notepad++)`: makes the [＋ ▼ ✕](../other-resources/#menu-bar) resources invisible (new to v8.4.5).
+    * `☐ Hide right shortcuts ＋ ▼ ✕ from the menu bar (Need to restart Notepad++)`: Makes the [＋ ▼ ✕](../other-resources/#menu-bar) resources invisible (new to v8.4.5).
 Use this if you find the menu bar too "cluttered", or find those commands redundant.

 ### Editing